sysmake/Zybo-Linux/README.md

     | uEnv.txt | Settings for u-boot          |

 - Boot : All files to generate the `BOOT.bin` file.
-- DeviceTree : Complete device tree for the hardware and xilinx device tree Generator.
+- DeviceTree : Complete device tree for the hardware and Xilinx device tree Generator.
 Please take a look at [GitHub](https://github.com/Xilinx/device-tree-xlnx) for more information.
 - Kernel : Linux kernel from Xilinx.
 Please take a look at [GitHub](https://github.com/Xilinx/linux-xlnx) for more information.
 - Qemu : Qemu virtual machine with start script.
 Please take a look at [GitHub](https://github.com/Xilinx/qemu) for more information.
 - rootfs : File systems for the Zybo Linux.